 A mammogram will take approximately 15 minutes.
 During a mammogram, the breast is squeezed between two plates for a few seconds while the x-ray is taken. x-rays of each breast are made from different angles so the breast tissue can be fully examined.
 While the breast is being compressed, a patient may experience slight discomfort, but usually not pain.
 If pain occurs during the mammogram, a patient should tell the technologist.

-Patients at 'Ohana also learn how to perform monthly breast self-exams.
-Our nationally registered female staff maintains sensitivity and concern for patients' privacy and comfort at the forefront of all we do.
+Patients at 'Ohana will also learn how to perform monthly breast self-exams.

 Preparing for your mammogram